sketing/hex_map_interactive/README.md

 # Interaractive Hex Map
-This is a project for a browser based tool for Tabletop Roleplaying Game (TTRPG) enthusiasts, DMs and players alike The plan is to create a tool, where the DM could generate, edit and populate a hexagonal map and then possibily share it with players and other DMs
+This is a project for a browser based tool for Tabletop Roleplaying Game (TTRPG) enthusiasts, DMs and players alike.
+The plan is to create a tool, where the DM could generate, edit and populate a hexagonal map and then possibily share it with players and other DMs

 ## Planned features:
 **High priority** features: